skip to Main Content

 Two people can look at a scene and see something different.
 Sometimes it’s hard to notice what’s there in front of you.
 Have you heard of the Harvard University experiment showing people a video of a basketball game where a man in a gorilla suit walks across the court, but no one notices it?
 You don’t want to be that gorilla.

-For everyone: Read “10 Ways To Brag About Yourself Without Sounding Like A Jerk,” Business Insider and “The Right Way to Brag About Yourself,” Harvard Business Review
+Read “10 Ways To Brag About Yourself Without Sounding Like A Jerk,” Business Insider and “The Right Way to Brag About Yourself,” Harvard Business Review

 Handle upset and disappointment